gszep/gpuweb/WebGPU-F2F-Meeting---27-Sept-2018.md

 ## Dinner

 Apple is hosting a dinner with the WebGL Working Group on Wednesday 26 September.
-Location TBA.
+Details are in email.
 Partners, spouses are welcome.

 ## Agenda and Notes